Chart Color Schemes

 Employment conditions in Erina - Green Point demonstrate exceptional strength compared to most Australian markets

-Erina - Green Point has a skilled workforce with strong representation in essential services sectors.
-Its unemployment rate was 1.9% as of June 2025.
+Erina - Green Point has a skilled workforce with prominent representation in essential services sectors.
+The unemployment rate was 1.9% as of June 2025.

-Health care & social assistance has particularly notable concentration, with employment levels at 1.4 times the regional average.
+The area has a particular specialization in health care & social assistance, with an employment share of 1.4 times the regional level.
 Conversely, finance & insurance shows lower representation at 3.7% versus the regional average of 7.3%.
-The ratio of workers to residents was 0.7 as at the Census, indicating a level of local employment opportunities above the norm.
-Over the 12 months to June 2025, employment increased by 2.3%, while labour force increased by 2.7%, causing the unemployment rate to rise by 0.4 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.6%, labour force grow by 2.9%, and unemployment rise by 0.3 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, lagging the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that Erina - Green Point's local employment mix could grow by approximately 7.0% over five years and 14.4% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The ratio of 0.7 workers per resident indicates local employment opportunities above the norm.
+Between June 2024 and June 2025, employment increased by 2.3% while labour force grew by 2.7%, causing the unemployment rate to rise by 0.4 percentage points.
+In Greater Sydney, employment rose by 2.6%, labour force grew by 2.9%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Erina - Green Point's employment mix suggests local growth of approximately 7.0% over five years and 14.4% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment